Skip to main content

 esbuild vs SWC in 2026: Bundler vs Transformer

 esbuild and SWC are both blazing-fast JavaScript/TypeScript compilers.
 But they serve different roles.
-Compare their capabilities, use cases, and when to use each in 2026.
+Compare their capabilities, use cases, and when to use.

 ·PkgPulse Team